alisw/AliPhysics/MUON/READMEmtrda.txt

 - The DA computes the occupancy of the global input entries, if a channel is not responding in more than N% of the events (10% by default), it will be marked as dead
-- The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.
+- The DA updates the global mask file accordingly, adds the file to the data base and on the File Exchange Server at the beginning of the next run.

-Then the SHUTTLE process the ASCII files and store the configuration on the OCDB
+Then the SHUTTLE process the ASCII files and store the configuration on the OCDB.

 \subsection da_ss2  DETECTOR_CALIBRATION_RUN (pedestal)